 It is important to sit down with your roommates and have an honest conversation about how you are going to handle different aspects of living together.
 Here are a few suggestions to start the conversation:

 Do you plan to share food?

-Sharing of Items (dishes, utensils, books, clothing, paper towel, toilet paper, laptops, etc.)
+Discuss whether you will share dishes, utensils, books, clothing, paper towel, toilet paper, laptops, etc.

 Cleanliness and Cleaning Responsibilities